by Nepomuscene Ntukamazina, Eric Nduwarugira, Patricia Onyango, Jean Claude Rubyogo

 The biofortified beans are produced from certified, quality seed supplied by ISABU, bought from farmers like Uwimfura Parfait, Nayabagabo Nestor, and Marrietta Ntirabampa in Muyinga province.
 More women farmers were provided with HIBs to produce bio-fortified beans and to plant vegetable seeds to produce ingredients they learned about through cooking demonstrations.
 At the same time, the women have formed groups to promote communal childcare in the crèches to free up time to tend their farms and improve their businesses.

 While the approach started in 2016 with one crèche, in 2020, more than 60 crèches with about 1,200 children have been reached through this collaboration, including additional activities such as educating the children on basic skills to prepare them for formal school.
 Nsengiyumva Nadine, a mother of two children, said: “This program has really benefitted us mothers and the children.
+It also has a number of somatotropic effects: muscle relaxant, antiemetic, vestibulolytic, vegetostabilizing, anti-inflammatory, anti-allergic, antipruritic, and immunosuppressive, which makes it advisable to use it in general somatic practice.
+More information on the website https://gmi3.com/buy-ativan-online/.
 We have 20 children being taken care of by five mothers at one time.
 The other mothers can go back to do other chores either at home or in the business.
 It gives us peace of mind knowing the safety of the children is guaranteed.”
 In her extra time when she is not at the crèches, Nadine has a small business selling clothes.

 “Now, everyone in the colline knows which kind of food is important for the family and especially the children,” Nadine added.
 A balanced diet is very important.
 We have also learned different ways of making bean meals better.’’
 World Vision has now contracted TOTAHARA Ltd, a woman-owned enterprise processing composite bean flour, to supply 4.9 metric every month to the crèches.
 Each crèche gets 4 kilograms of TOTAHARA bean flour per day, with around 240 kilograms of the TOTAHARA flour consumed in the 60 crèches per day.